Alaska BEACH Grant Program

 A three tiered monitoring structure for general testing of recreational waters was developed because Alaska does not have an extensive road system and easy access to microbiological laboratories.
 Tier 1 beaches include shorelines in more populated areas of the state, which are on an established road system and are within practical distance of an Alaska-certified microbiological laboratory.
 Practical distances are required because the microbiological samples need to travel from the recreation use beach to the laboratory for processing within a 6-hour sample holding time.

-Grants were awarded to the community of Petersburg (Sandy Beach Park) and Ketchikan (nine coastal locations).
-Sampling is being completed by watershed council and tribal entities in cooperation with the local land representatives.
+Grant funds were awarded to the communities of Kenai and Ketchikan.
+Sampling is being conducted by the watershed council and tribal entities in cooperation with the local land representatives.

 How Do I Get Involved?